 Walking in the Forest

-HIKING: CAR-FREE VIA THE MT.
-HOOD EXPRESS
+HIKING: CAR-FREE VIA SHUTTLE

 • Prepare: Pack appropriately – sunscreen, light source, first aid kit, plenty of water, snacks/lunch and sunglasses.

-• Dress Correctly: Bring lots of layers for the ever-changing Oregon weather, shoes with good tread (hiking boots) and hat and rain gear (it is the Pacific Northwest after all)!
+• Dress Correctly: Bring lots of layers for the ever-changing Oregon weather, shoes with good tread (hiking boots) and hat and rain gear (it is the Pacific Northwest after all!).

 • Pack In/Pack Out: Pack extra bags for any waste and dispose of water properly.